chihyang/eopl3/ch04/README.md

 Procedure declarations follow normal value declarations.
 Subroutine declarations follow procedure declarations.
 "Normal" variable declared latter can refer to those declared earlier but not vice versa.
-Procedures can refer to all the normal variables and mutually recursive.
+Procedures can refer to all the normal variables and are mutually recursive.
 Subroutines can refer to all the procedures and normal variables.
 The result is a lengthy and bizarre program with three different declaration rules and keywords.
 In some parts of the interpreter, I have to make a function that requires a long list of arguments!
 I guess if anyone really uses such a program, they would be mad at such stupid language designer... ;( So why not make it easier?
-Why not make a unified grammar for "normal" variables, procedures and statements?
+Why not make a unified grammar for "normal" variables, procedures and subroutines?
 We only need to make subroutine another kind of expression that contains a statement, as [this](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-4.27.rkt#L39) does.
-Still, we cannot call subroutine inside a procedure (why?), but everything else is much easier.
+We cannot call subroutine inside a procedure (why?), but everything else is much more clear.